Céline was born in Marseille and raised in Saint Quentin en Yvelines situated in the suburb of Paris.

 She became a member of Professor Sam Janes’ team at UCL in 2016.
 Her research agenda was to develop novel and innovative techniques for identifying key mechanical parameters that regulate lung cancer metastasis.
 To accomplish this goal, she used her expertise in the microfluidic technology to mimic complex biological systems but she also complemented her scope of techniques by getting access to valuable tools such as patient donors’ databank or “omic” sequencing.

-She recently joined the MILE team to understand the cellular and molecular mechanisms triggered by mechanical stress on pancreatic tumor progression and its links with genomic instability.
+She recently joined the LAAS-CNRS to understand the cellular and molecular mechanisms triggered by mechanical stress on pancreatic tumor progression and its links with genomic instability.